Applications for our 2021-2022 cohort of A.M. Collaborative have closed. Stay tuned for more updates!

 Meetings will be held over Zoom on the first Wednesday of the month at 9am, starting our day with art and community.

-TASTE – Public Showing/Sharing – Format and Date TBD – February 2021
+Public Showing/Sharing – Format and Date TBD – Late February or early March 2022

 Why we are offering this program: